The Law of Uniform Connectedness

 1. Transcript loading…

 Visually connect elements through color, lines or other visual cues to create a sense of unity and coherence within the interface.
-This helps users perceive related information as a single entity.
-Users will then find it easier to process and understand.
+This helps users perceive related information as a single entity—and then users will find it easier to process and understand.

 For example, in a task management application, designers can group tasks with similar due dates by using the same color.
 Or they can place them within a visually connected container.
 This visually communicates their relationship and helps users quickly identify and manage tasks based on their due dates.